-SARAH ("Sarah") is a new speech recognition/interaction application, created by Alvin Alexander and devdaily.com.
-Sarah is:
+SARAH ("Sarah") is a speech recognition/interaction application for Mac OS X computers, created by Alvin Alexander.
+Summary info:

 Sarah is like a Siri application for the Mac, but is generally more limited than Siri.
 In particular, in can only respond to known commands.
 See the User's Manual for more information.

 (If you just came to this page to download Sarah, the download link is a few sections down from here.)

 Today's release of Sarah is Version 0.1, meaning it works, but it's a little rough around the edges.
 Here are a few things Sarah can do today:

 Because Sarah can be extended through plugins, in the long run, what Sarah can do is up to you.

 If you're still not sure what Sarah is, here's a demo video.
 You may need to turn up your volume a little bit: